sanjithbonela/IIS_Project/README.md

 1. Convert all videos into images using function implemented in dataparser.py
 2. Run train.py which includes preprocessing (to avoid overfitting/underfitting issues).

+# End to End Learning subsystem

+Input - An anonymous video of ASL.

+Expected output - One of the alphabet in [A, B, C, L, R, U]

+1. Pretrained Resnet18 model was used and the trained model was stored in content folder.

+2. Run e2e_test.py to test the model.

 Good Luck!!